Financial-Times/ft-origami/docs/developer-guide/index.md

 ## Modules

+Origami's front end modules contain SASS, JavaScript and markup templates to create great looking UI elements.
+The SASS and JavaScript are designed to be built into minified bundles that you can serve as subresources using `<link>` and `<script>` tags, while the markup templates are there to guide you to generate the necessary HTML in your application.

-Origami's front end modules are all compliant with a single standardised build process, and are delivered unbuilt, so you need to build them in order to use them in your application.
+Modules are all compliant with a single standardised build process, and are delivered unbuilt, so you need to build them in order to use them in your application.
 There are two ways to do this - either set up the standard build process in your own project, or use our build service to fetch pre-built bundles containing the modules of your choice.

 ### Build service or manual build?

-If you are not sure which strategy to use, consult the following table of pros and cons to help you decide:
+If you are not sure which strategy to use to build your CSS and JS, consult the following table of pros and cons to help you decide:

 <table class='o-techdocs-table'>
 <tr><th>Feature</th><th>Building manually</th><th>Using the build service</th></tr>